dapao111/DNA_damages_parallel_analysis/README.md

 If you want to run your data:

-    python analysis_main.py -sf (your ssb expression file ) -pf (your ap expression file ) -rf (your rna expression file ) -o (output_file path) -caa 1 or 0 -cat 1 or 0 -rp 1 or 0 -ccf 1 or 0
+    python analysis_main.py -sf (your ssb expression file ) -pf (your ap expression file ) -rf (your rna expression file ) -o (output_file path) -fn TopN genes num -in iterations -caa 1 or 0 -cat 1 or 0 -rpf 1 or 0 -ccf 1 or 0